-‘What’s the lowest calorie item in Wagamama?’ is the most popular question asked of this blog but with Wagamama changing their menu to add more delicious yumminess all the time, it’s very hard to keep it up to date.
+‘What’s the lowest calorie item in Wagamama?’ is one of the most popular questions asked of this blog but with Wagamama changing their menu to add more delicious yumminess all the time, it’s very hard to keep it up to date.
 However, I decided it was about time I did a new version.
-So without further ado, here are the lowest calorie things you can order in Wagamama (as of the day I write this!)
+So without further ado, here are the lowest calorie things you can order in Wagamama (as of the day I type this, 1st July 2019!)

-And we have a new winner for overall lowest in Wagamama calories.
-Like last year’s winner, it’s from the salad menu, but this year, at 342 calories, The Pad Thai Salad is the lowest calorie main meal you can order at Wagamama.
 Stand up and claim your prize oh joy filled mix of gingery chicken and prawns served with heaps of veggies.
-Despite the name there’s no noodles though; that truly would be impressive with so few calories!
+Despite the name there are no Pad Thai noodles though; that truly would be impressive with so few calories!

-Now, I admit – the nutritional information doesn’t specify if this calorie count includes the serving of chopped peanuts that comes on the side so just be wary of that.
-If the very idea of not knowing that makes you nervous, then last year’s winner, The Sirloin and Shiitake Salad will still fill you up for just 434 calories, the Chicken one just a little higher at 440.
+Now, I admit – the Wagamama nutritional information doesn’t specify if this calorie count includes the serving of chopped peanuts that comes on the side so just be wary of that.
+If the very idea of not knowing that makes you nervous, the Harusame Glass Noodle Salad is peanut free – the Yasai with tofu is just 434 calories, the Chicken one just a little higher at 440.

 But what if you don’t want a salad, well no problem… here’s the lowest calorie options for the other categories on the menu.

-A few of the Ramen soups in Wagamama are under 600 calories – including the Chilli Chicken, Chilli Prawn and the vegetarian Kare Burosu Ramen which mixes mushroom and tofu, but the lowest calorie option is the simple Chicken Ramen which contains just 476 per steaming hot soup filled bowl – it’s a good choice if you’re having a noodle craving as it’s also the lowest calorie dish containing noodles on the menu.
+A few of the Ramen soups in Wagamama are under 600 calories – including the Chilli Chicken, Chilli Prawn and the vegetarian Kare Burosu Ramen which mixes mushroom and tofu, but the lowest calorie option is the simple Chicken Ramen which contains just 473 calories per steaming hot soup-filled bowl – it’s a good choice if you’re having a noodle craving as it’s also the lowest calorie dish containing noodles on the menu.
 If you want to spice it up, add a side of chillis for just two extra calories!

-Teppanyaki dishes are coked on an iron griddle which gives them that smoky taste – it’s that taste that’s the reason that every time I go to Wagamama I order the Yaki Soba.
-Thankfully, it’s actually not too evil at 715 calories, but if you’re willing to forgo the meat you’ll save a few extra calories by ordering the veggie version – Yasai Yaki Soba – which comes in at just 696 – and wins the prize of lowest calorie offering on this part of the menu.
+Teppanyaki dishes are cooked on an iron griddle which gives them that smokey taste – it’s that taste that means every time I go to Wagamama I order the Yaki Soba.
+Thankfully, it’s actually not too evil at 717 calories, and if you’re willing to forgo the meat you’ll save a few extra calories by ordering the veggie version – Yasai Yaki Soba – which comes in at just 689.

-Most of the curries at Wagamama clock in at over 1000 calories each – the exception are those in the Itame range, which again, proves my point of why it’s so important that companies give us this information – the itame range are based on coconut which if you couldn’t look things up might lead to believe they wouldn’t be a great thing to order, but in fact, the maximum calories in the itame curry range is the 820 in the chicken version.
-Your lowest choice though is the Prawn Itame at 718 calories.
+Most of the curries at Wagamama clock in at over 1000 calories each – the exception are those in the Itame range, which again, proves my point of why it’s so important that companies give us nutritional information – the Itame range are based on coconut which if you couldn’t look things up might lead to believe they wouldn’t be a great thing to order, but they are the lowest calorie curry on the menu – and the Prawn Itame is the lowest of them all at 808 calories a bowl.

 SHOP THIS POST